brindilles/credit_default_prediction/README.md

 ### Next Steps
 1. Explore feature engineering by focusing on most influentual features.
 2. Hyperparameter tuning of SVM model.
+Although the run time was among the longest without tuning.
 3. Attempt other resampling techniques to address data imbalance.